Oden (1988 icebreaker)

 Oden is a large Swedish icebreaker, built in 1988 for the Swedish Maritime Administration.
 It is named after the Norse god Odin.
 First built to clear a passage through the ice of the Gulf of Bothnia for cargo ships, it was later modified to serve as a research vessel.
-Equipped with its own helicopter and manned by 15 crew members it has ample capacity to carry laboratory equipment and 80 passengers, functioning independently in harsh Polar ice packs of the Arctic and Antarctic seas.
+Equipped with its own helicopter and crewed by a complement of 15, it has ample capacity to carry laboratory equipment and 80 passengers, functioning independently in harsh Polar ice packs of the Arctic and Antarctic seas.
 It was the first non-nuclear surface vessel to reach the North Pole (in 1991), together with the German research icebreaker Polarstern.
 It has participated in several scientific expeditions in Arctic and Antarctica.

 Expeditions

 Oden Antarctic Expedition 2007

 The joint project was a co-operative endeavor between the Swedish Polar Research Secretariat and the U.S. National Science Foundation (NSF) to collect a range of data in rarely traveled areas of the Antarctic seas and coastline.
 The international research team studied the oceanography and bio-geochemistry of the region, with emphasis on the processes that control the growth and fate of phytoplankton in the ocean.